Toggle: English / Spanish

 - Return of the hiatal hernia or reflux.

 Before the Procedure

 - Blood tests (, , or liver tests).

 - Esophageal manometry (to measure pressures in the esophagus) or pH monitoring (to see how much stomach acid is coming back into your esophagus).

 - Upper endoscopy.
 Almost all people who have this anti-reflux surgery have already had this test.
 If you have not had this test, you will need to do it.

-- You are taking any drugs, and even supplements, or herbs you bought without a prescription
+- You are taking any drugs, or supplements or herbs you bought without a prescription.

 Before your surgery:

-- You need to stop taking aspirin, ibuprofen (Advil, Motrin), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other drugs or supplements that affect blood clotting several days to a week before surgery.
+- You may need to stop taking aspirin, ibuprofen (Advil, Motrin), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other drugs or supplements that affect blood clotting several days before surgery.